tribalfs/PixelsPub/README.md

 * [VIDEO WALKTHROUGH](https://youtu.be/gdPHB9ru238)

-  LADB may not work on all device.
+  Important: LADB may not work on all devices.
 Sometimes it requires a few try to make it work.

 </details>